Search

 Different Types of Software Prototyping

-1. Handmade Drawings / Paper Wireframes
+1. Handmade Drawings (Paper Wireframes)

 The goal of a paper prototype isn’t to come up with a final polished design, so don’t worry about artistry.

-What would the app look like?
+Instead, paper drawings can be a quick and simple way to bring a vague idea to life, as it forces you to move to the concrete: What would the app look like?
 What functionality does it need?
 What kind of buttons and inputs would you use?

-2. Wireframes / Low Fidelity Design
+2. Wireframes (Low Fidelity Design)

 SPARK bolt logoSPARK Tip: Some development partners like SPARK deliver wireframes and clickable prototypes as part of an initial project assessment.
 For this service, we conduct a thorough project discovery and test ideas before diving into custom software development.

-3. Clickable Prototypes
+3. Clickable Prototypes (High Fidelity Design)

 At SPARK, we often have clients sign off on a clickable prototype before we start the development work (actual coding) of a project.
 It gives the client and our team confidence that we’re aligned on the vision.